ahmed-bacha/rhel-push-plugin/README.md

 -
 Given the plugin is enabled and `myregistry.com:5000` can be used as a test registry:

+> Note: when pushing without a tag a check is performed on any image matching the image name provided.
+> If any of the images is RHEL based the plugin errors out and you should directly push with a tag.

 - case `docker/docker` daemon:

   - if the image is not RHEL based and qualified-> allow pushing